mgerstner/buffer-overflow-training/examples/gdb_intro/README.md

 Let's try to debug the `ls` program.

-When using debuginfo package then we first we need to find out which package it is belonging to:
+When using the debuginfo package then we first we need to find out which package it is belonging to:

     $ rpm -qf /usr/bin/ls
     coreutils-8.31-2.1.x86_64